 Hold your first family meeting.
 Make sure you begin with Accolades.
 The parents should go first to show the others how it's done.
-It's OK if you don't deal with any items of concern, but it is important to spell out clearly when the meetings will be held, and how they will be run.
+It's OK if you don't deal with any items of real concern during the first meeting, but it is important to spell out clearly when the meetings will be held, and how they will be run.
 It's also important to end the meeting on time and on a positive note.

 This document is published by the Stepfamily Foundation of Alberta.
-It may be reproduced for personal or educational use without written permission, provided it is not altered in any way or included in material that is presented for sale. © Dr. Bill Nodrick 2000.
+It may be reproduced for personal or educational use without written permission, provided it is not altered in any way or included in material that is presented for sale.